earth-metabolome-initiative/emi-monorepo/web/backend/CONTRIB.md

 ```

 ### Install the python dependencies
 To handle some of the Diesel migrations, we have created some Python utilities.
+The Python dependencies are listed in the `requirements.txt` file, which is in the `web/backend` folder.

 To install the Python dependencies, run the following command:

 ```bash
 pip install -r requirements.txt